-When calculating the environmental impact of processing from slab to final product (so called 'scalp to pack') five product groups have been identified, see Table 1.
+When calculating the environmental impact of processing from slab to final product (so called 'scalp to pack') four product groups have been identified, see Table 1.
 Energy consumption is the major contribution to environmental impact within the core processes.
 To simplify data collection, typical product groups have been identified, which represent all individual products (articles) within the group in terms of energy consumption.
-If new products are introduced, which do not fit well into these five groups, new groups will be identified and added.
+Gränges' operation in Shanghai produces very small volumes of unclad tube and unclad thick, which is less than 1% of total production volume.
+Therefore, unclad tube is combined with clad tube as one product group 'Tube' and unclad thick is combined with clad thick as one product group 'Thick'.
+If new products are introduced, which do not fit well into these four groups, new groups will be identified and added.